State of Kotlin 2026

 When: Ongoing.
 Koog, Mellum, Junie, and the AI Assistant 2025.3 line are available now.

 Context: Mellum is a JetBrains code LLM with a Kotlin-fine-tuned variant open-sourced in 2025, leveraging K2's semantic understanding for "compiler-verified" AI with reduced hallucinations.
 Koog enables building AI agents in type-safe Kotlin with Model Context Protocol (MCP) support.
-Junie demonstrated at KotlinConf as AI pair programmer handling multi-module tasks.
+Junie showed at KotlinConf as AI pair programmer handling multi-module tasks.
 JetBrains cites Kotlin as ~30% less code and ~25% fewer bugs than Java, making it more "AI-friendly."
-Stack Overflow 2025 shows 46% of developers distrust AI accuracy (only 3% highly trust)—adoption requires validation.
+Stack Overflow 2025 shows 46% of developers distrust AI accuracy (only 3% highly trust), so adoption requires validation.
 Agent Client Protocol (ACP) developed with Zed aims to standardize AI agent integration across IDEs.

-Action: Evaluate Mellum/AI Assistant for Kotlin-specific code completion.
+Action: Review Mellum/AI Assistant for Kotlin-specific code completion.
 Consider Koog for AI agent development if currently using Python frameworks.
-Implement code review for AI-generated code.
+Add code review for AI-generated code.

 14. Kotlin Upskill Program